surbhigupta24/Hybrid-prediction-model-/README.md

 # Hybrid-prediction-model-
-A comprehensive data level investigation of cancer diagnosis on imbalanced data
+A comprehensive data level investigation of diagnosis prediction on imbalanced data

 Installation: To run the scripts, you need to have installed: